Heather says:

 Butter a 9 /13 baking dish.
 (This a holiday feast, try not to reach for the baking spray, think of the children)

 If you haven’t already, toast the almond slivers, either on a baking sheet in the 350F oven for just a few minutes 3 – 5 or in a dry skillet.
-Watch them carefully, its very easy to cross from toasted to burnt, err on the side of caution.
+Watch them carefully, it’s very easy to cross from toasted to burnt, err on the side of caution.

 In a large skillet heat 2 TBSPs of butter over medium heat.
 Just when it starts to foam, add the onions and celery, turn the heat to low.
 Stir frequently, cook just until the onions are soft, then add the apple, sage, rosemary, and thyme (I’m about to break into song here, are you going to Scarborough Fair?)
 Cook just until it smells divine, maybe another minute, stirring frequently.

 Turn off the heat, add the cranberries, almonds, and butter.
 Stir until everything is coated.
-Pour the contents of the skillet into large bowl with the toasted bread cubes.
+Pour the contents of the skillet into a large bowl with the toasted bread cubes.
 (If you’re using the sausage add it now, too).
 Mix everything thoroughly.
 The butter has picked up a lot of flavor from the herbs and it’s important that this is well mixed.

 If you are using homemade stock to which no salt has been added, stir a tsp of salt into the stock).